Sigin-K/Wallet-Personal-Income-and-Expenditure-Tracker/README.md

-# Personal-Income-and-Expenditure-Tracker
+A personal income and expenditure tracker application developed using Flutter, Dart Language, and Hive Database is a mobile application that helps users keep track of their finances while leveraging the performance and speed of Hive Database.
-A personal income and expenditure tracker application developed using Flutter and Dart language is a mobile application that helps users keep track of their finances.
-The application allows users to record their income, expenses, and savings.
-The application can be used to manage personal finances and keep track of spending habits.
+The application should have a user-friendly interface that is easy to navigate.
+Users should be able to easily add new income and expenses entries and view their financial data in a clear and concise manner.
+The application should also provide the ability to categorize income and expenses to help users identify areas where they may be overspending.